Muz32/Victoria-Road-Crash-Analysis/README.md

 - What demographic of people are most involved in accidents?
   - Males vs. females
   - Age groups
-  - Pedestrians or passengers
+  - Drivers,  Passengers, Pedestrians, Cyclists
 - What Local Government Areas (LGAs) have the most accidents?
 Which LGAs have the least?
-- How has the number of accidents changed over the years (2012 - 2024)?
+- How has the number of accidents changed over the years (2012 - 2023)?
 - What types of vehicles are mostly involved in accidents?
 - What are the most risky conditions to drive in?